pkiraly/metadata-qa-api/README.md

  * `lessThan <field label>` - Each values of a field is smaller than each values of another field (API: `setLessThan(String)` or `withLessThan(String)`)

-Example: the date of birth is less than the date of deatch
+Example: the date of birth is less than the date of death

 ```yaml
 - name: birthDate
   path: oai:record/dc:date[@type='birth']
   rules:
     - lessThan: deathDate
 ```
- *

  * `lessThanOrEquals <field label>` - Each values of a field is smaller than or equals to each values of another field (API: `setLessThanOrEquals(String)` or `withLessThanOrEquals(String)`)

 Example: the starting page of the article should be less than or equal to the ending page

 ```yaml
 - name: startingPage
   path: startingPage